SecurStar GmbH answers on the Infosecurityguard/Notrax case: absolutely unreasonable! :-)

 Kudos to Matteo Flora for it’s support and for his article in Debunking Infosecurityguard identity !

-The HTTP referral tricks
+The http referral tricks

 When you read a link going from a website to another one there is an HTTP protocol header, the “Referral”, that tell you from which page someone is going to another webpage.